influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withName(name)
 ```

-Name of the resource being referred to.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+"Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names"

 ## obj spec.venafi

-Venafi configures this issuer to sign certificates using a Venafi TPP or Venafi Cloud policy zone.
+"Venafi configures this issuer to sign certificates using a Venafi TPP or Venafi Cloud policy zone."

 ### fn spec.venafi.withZone